Rove McManus: Television

-McManus has also appeared as a 'Round table' guest on the E!
+McManus has also appeared as a round-table guest on the E!
 Network late-night talk show Chelsea Lately.
-He has also made intermittent appearances on TV3's satirical Pulp Sport series, usually performing menial tasks for the hosts, 'Bill and Ben'.
+He has also made intermittent appearances on TV3's satirical Pulp Sport series, usually performing menial tasks for the hosts, Bill and Ben.

-In 2014, McManus hosted Riot, the US version of the French light entertainment improv show Vendredi Tout est Permis (Friday Anything Goes).
-In the show, two teams compete on a floor tilted at a 22.5-degree angle.
-It screened on FOX for one season, and the executive producer was Steve Carell.
+In 2014, McManus hosted Riot, the US version of the French light-entertainment improvisation show Vendredi Tout est Permis ("Friday Anything Goes").
+It screened on FOX for one season and its executive producer was Steve Carell.

 On 1 May 2014, McManus appeared on the American comedy show @midnight, presented by Chris Hardwick on Comedy Central.
-He emerged as the winner, being declared by Hardwick as having won the Internet and being the funniest person in the world for the next 23 and a half hours.
+He emerged as the winner, being declared by Hardwick as having won the Internet and being the funniest person in the world for the next 23-and-a-half hours.

 In April 2015, the Game Show Network in the United States debuted a new show hosted by McManus called Lie Detectors, in which audience members decide which of three comedians is telling the truth.

-In 2017, McManus presented the new Australian Broadcasting Corporation panel show, Whovians, to tie in with their broadcast of the tenth series of Doctor Who; the show aired on ABC TV Plus.
-The second season began on 8 October 2018 on ABC TV Plus as a companion to the first episode of the eleventh series of Doctor Who, and there was no Doctor Who series in 2019 so the third series began on 9 February 2020 to tie in with the twelfth series of Doctor Who.
+In 2017, McManus presented the new Australian Broadcasting Corporation panel show Whovians to tie in with their broadcast of the tenth series of Doctor Who; the show aired on ABC TV Plus.
+Its second season began on 8 October 2018 on ABC TV Plus as a companion to the first episode of the eleventh series of Doctor Who, and as no Doctor Who series aired in 2019, the third series began on 9 February 2020 to tie in with the twelfth series of Doctor Who.
+He also voiced King Tubby, Cheeta and Last Chance in the children's television series Kitty Is Not a Cat.

 In 2018, McManus returned to Network Ten to host a new panel show, Show Me the Movie!.
-He also voiced King Tubby, Cheeta, and Last Chance in the kids TV series, Kitty Is Not a Cat.

-In 2018, McManus was given the greenlight for a new show, Bring Back...Saturday Night, after airing a pilot during Network Ten's pilot week.
-The series premiered on 24 August 2019 under new title, Saturday Night Rove.
-It lasted two episodes before getting axed, after viewership dropped from 244,000 to 138,000, below the 200,000 viewers cutoff that was set by the network.
+In 2018, McManus received approval for a new show, Bring Back...Saturday Night, after airing a pilot episode during Network Ten's pilot week.
+The series premiered on 24 August 2019 under the new title Saturday Night Rove.
+It lasted two episodes before its cancellation, after viewership dropped from 244,000 to 138,000, below the 200,000 viewers cutoff set by the network.

-In 2024, McManus guest starred in the Bluey episode 'The Sign', voicing a Toy Fox Terrier real estate agent named Bucky Dunstan.
+In 2024, McManus guest starred in the Bluey episode "The Sign", voicing a Toy Fox Terrier real estate agent named Bucky Dunstan.

+In 2025, McManus appeared on the comedy quiz show, Big Backyard Quiz.

+In 2026 he competed in season 5 of Taskmaster Australia.